smyrgeorge/sqlx4k/README.md

     alias(libs.plugins.ksp)
 }

-// Then you need to configure the processor (will generate the necessary code files). ksp {
+// Then you need to configure the processor (it will generate the necessary code files). ksp {
-    // For MySQL, change the dialect to "mysql".
-    // For PostgreSQL, MariaDB, SQLite, you can skip this configuration (the "generic" dialect will be used).
+    // Optional: pick SQL dialect for CRUD generation from @Table classes.
+    // Currently only "mysql" is special-cased; everything else falls back to a generic ANSI-like dialect.
+    // This setting affects the shape of INSERT/UPDATE/DELETE that TableProcessor emits.
+    // It does NOT affect @Query validation (see notes below).
     // arg("dialect", "mysql")

-    arg("output-package", "io.github.smyrgeorge.sqlx4k.examples.postgres")
+    // Required: where to place the generated sources. arg("output-package", "io.github.smyrgeorge.sqlx4k.examples.postgres")

-    // Validates the SQL syntax in the @Query (default is true).
-Disable this befaviour with:
+    // Compile-time SQL syntax checking for @Query methods (default = true).
+    // Set to "false" to turn it off if you use vendor-specific syntax not understood by the parser.
     // arg("validate-sql-syntax", "false")
 }